Sunday-Tech-Series/practice/README.md

 ## Swing Components
 Swing components are the interactive elements in a Java application.
-Here is the list of Swing Compnents coveered in the webinar:
+Here is the list of Swing Compnents covered in the webinar:

 - [JFrame](#jframe)
 - [JPanel](#jpanel)